 I then plugged in an went on a little exploration to find the thermal pools.
 There was a gate with a DOC sign on it but I could not quite make out what it said so continued on my way!

-I don’t think there have been may visitors to the pools recently.
-The path was horribly over grown and there were a couple of big slips making it difficult to pass.
+I don’t think there have been many visitors to the pools recently.
+The path was horribly overgrown and there were a couple of big slips making it difficult to pass.
 There is also quite a big drop down to the river!

 Hastings to Palmerston North

 From Hastings, it was an easy run to Wiapukaru and another fast charger.

 My goal was to get to Palmerston North for about 7 am when the car park with the Meridian charger would be open.
 Heaps of time to get there and very little traffic given it was the middle of the night.